Read in English

 Project Initiation Phase

 This is the first stage of project management.
-At this stage, the project is initiated and defined at a complex level by conducting a feasibility study.
-This leads the pathway to decide whether or not the project should be carried out.
+At this stage, the project is initiated and defined at a complex level, which may include conducting a feasibility study.
+Such a study or discussion may be required to decide whether or not the project should be carried out in the first place.

 Project Planning Phase